MAPGuide

 Access Policy

 The Global Health Innovative Technology (GHIT) Fund’s access policy has two components: data access and product access.
 The data access policy focuses on the transparency and accessibility of data generated with GHIT funding.
-The product access policy addresses licensing and pricing requirements.
-Licensing requirements include grants of voluntary licenses for users in lower-income countries.
-Pricing requirements include affordable pricing on a no gain/no loss basis, as well as consideration of a range of pricing strategies.
+The product access policy addresses requirements related to voluntary licensing and affordable pricing.

 RIGHT Foundation